Feature #337

 I believe both solutions could be applied, couldn't they?

-Updated by Stanislav German-Evtushenko 4 months ago
+Updated by Stanislav German-Evtushenko over 14 years ago

 Bruno Medeiros wrote: